spatie/typescript-transformer/README.md

 That's it!
 All the classes with a `@typescript` annotation are now converted to typescript.

 Classes not converted?
-You probably should write some transformers, read on!
+You probably should write some transformers.

 ## Default transformers

-Altough writing your own transformers isn't that difficult we've added a few tranformers so you can get started:
+Although writing your own transformers isn't that difficult we've added a few transformers to get started:

-- MyclabsEnumTransformer: this one converts a `myclabs\enum`
+- `MyclabsEnumTransformer`: this one converts a `myclabs\enum`
-- ClassTransformer: an abstract transformer that can transform a class with it's public properties
+- `ClassTransformer`: an abstract transformer that can transform a class with its public properties
-- DtoTransformer: uses the ClassTransformer and transforms DTO's from the `spatie/data-transfer-object` package
+- `DtoTransformer`: uses the ClassTransformer and transforms DTO's from the `spatie/data-transfer-object` package
-- DtoCollectionTransformer: converts collections from the `spatie/data-transfer-object` package
+- `DtoCollectionTransformer: converts collections from the `spatie/data-transfer-object` package

+When writing and transforming DTO's, I recommend you to take a look at the [data-transfer-object](https://github.com/spatie/data-transfer-object) package documentation which will explain how to type your DTO properties.

+It is possible to extend the `ClassTransformer` and write your own Dto transformers, but first, let's learn how to write your own transformers!

 ## Writing transformers

-Transformers are the heart of the package, we've added a few default ones in the package, but you're probably going to need to write some transformers yourself.
+Transformers are the heart of the package.
 A transformer is a class which implements the `Transformer` interface:

 ```php
 use Spatie\TypescriptTransformer\Transformers\Transformer;